Writing Guards

 )

-return handler
+return kwargs

 Key rules:

-• Return the handler to allow execution.
+• Return a dict of (possibly modified) kwargs to allow execution.

 • Raise GuardError to deny.
 The error message is sent to the model.